bluedata-katacoda/katacoda-scenarios/Hello World Image/step7.md

 Create the .wb file

-Copy the .wb file from  the sample data to the helloworld directory
+<b>.wb</b> file contains a series of App Workbench commands that control the creation of the Catalog Image

+In this step, instead of creating your own .wb file, we will be utilizing the .wb file from the github clone from earlier.
+To use the existing .wb file, please run the following command.

 `cp /tmp/samples/solutions/ImageSamples/helloWorld-auto/helloworld-app.wb ~/src/catalog/helloworld`{{execute}}